Big Creek Great Smoky Mountains National Park

 Big Creek Trail

-Big Creek Trail begins access the road to Big Creek, just prior to reaching the parking lot.
-The trailhead is on right.
 Big Creek Trail follows an old logging railroad grade up through the park.
-It's a gorgeous hike that offers some incredible views of Big Creek, both from high up, and up close.
-While hiking Big Creek Trail, you'll pass Midnight Hole, a very popular summer swimming hole, and gorgeous waterfall.
+It's a gorgeous hike that offers some incredible views of Big Creek, both from high up and up close.
+While hiking along Big Creek Trail, you'll pass Midnight Hole, a very popular summer swimming hole, and a gorgeous waterfall.
 You'll also pass Mouse Creek Falls, and two Carriage Bridge's.

 Big Creek Trail